 2. Knowing our work helps others increases motivation.

 Many managers will talk about doing work “for the good of the company.”
-What this research shows is that we also are motivated by knowing how our work helps our others.
-Peer-to-peer bonuses make it easy for employees to see how their work has directly helped their colleagues, thus increasing their motivation.
+What this research shows is that we also are motivated by knowing how our work helps others.
+Peer-to-peer bonuses make it easy for employees to see how their work has directly helped their colleagues, thus increasing employee motivation.

 3. If we feel less appreciated, we want more money.